If you own an aquarium, you’ll know that an aquarium air pump is a highly recommended accessory.

 Benefits of using aquarium air pump

 As stated earlier, an air pump is not absolutely necessary for your aquarium or fish tank.
-Without an air pump, your fish and aquatic plants might be able to have enough oxygen naturally themselves.
-However, an air pump does help much with water circulation.
+Without an air pump, your fish and aquatic plants may still have enough oxygen naturally.
+However, an air pump does help a lot with water circulation.
 Because of that, it also helps with the release of carbon dioxide from the water and the intake of oxygen from the air for the fish.
 If you have an air filter installed, the filter is supposed to be able to do this by itself, but for larger tanks, an air pump helps a lot with the process.

-Other types of accessories that may need air pumps to work but do need air pumps to work more effectively.
-Those accessories can be the protein skimmers in salted water tanks, the spin wheels for decoration, or any decoration that needs to lift objects or turn valves.
-Air pumps especially work well with air stones, a type of decoration used to create small underwater bubbles.
+Other types of accessories may not need air pumps to work, but do work more effectively with them.
+Those accessories include the protein skimmers in saltwater tanks, the spin wheels for decoration, or any decoration that needs to lift objects or turn valves.
+Air pumps work especially well with air stones, a type of decoration used to create small underwater bubbles.

 Types of aquarium air pumps

 There are a few ways to categorize aquarium air pumps.
-One of those ways is to categorize them according to its functionality and features, depending on what you are looking for.
+One of those ways is according to their functionality and features, depending on what you are looking for.
 Here are a few types of aquarium air pumps available.

-- Powering undergravel filter: If you need an aquarium air pump to power your undergravel filter inside your tank, then depending on the size of your tank, you can choose the type of air pump that size of an aquarium is rated for.
+- Powering undergravel filter: If you need an aquarium air pump to power your undergravel filter inside your tank, then depending on the size of your tank, you can choose the type of air pump rated for that size aquarium.

-- Powered by sizes: Sometimes air pump can be categorized by size, not by the tank size but the pump size itself.
-The size of the tank is a factor but also you need to account the accessories and objects inside the tank as well.
-If an air pump is needed to run a lot of accessories, you will need a larger air pump than when you don’t need the air pump to power many objects.
+- Powered by sizes: Sometimes air pumps can be categorized by size, not of the tank but the pump itself.
+The size of the tank is a factor but you also need to account for the accessories and objects inside the tank as well.
+If an air pump is needed to run a lot of accessories, you will need a larger pump than when you don’t need it to power as many objects.

 - Deepwater application: Most air pumps are designed for standard purposes, if not stated otherwise.
-If you have a high/deep aquarium which is at least 18 to 20 inches in high, you will need a special deep water air pump.
-Air pumps for this type will be advertised as having the functions and features appropriate for pumping air much farther below the water surface.
+If you have a high/deep aquarium which is at least 18 to 20 inches high, you will need a special deep-water air pump.
+Air pumps of this type will be advertised as having the functions and features appropriate for pumping air much farther below the water surface.

-Having a normal air pump for a deep aquarium may easily cause the uneven distribution of oxygen in the tank and also cause oxygen deprivation for the lower part of the tank.
+Having a normal air pump for a deep aquarium is likely to cause the uneven distribution of oxygen in the tank, including oxygen deprivation for the lower part of the tank.

-In many occasions, the air pumps can offer dual options: both plug-in and battery powered.
-This dual power option is very convenient.
-In cases, you can plug them in but there is still a backup battery power option when there’s a power outage.
+In many cases, air pumps offer dual options: both plug-in and battery powered.
+This dual-power option is very convenient.
+In cases, you can plug them in but there is still a backup battery power option in case there’s a power outage.

 What is the best aquarium air pump?

 This is a difficult question to answer.
-Since there are many factors involved in judging an air pump, it is unfair to compare the air pumps together when their selling points are different.
-That’s why the question should be read as “What is the best aquarium air pump for you?“
+Since there are many factors involved in judging an air pump, it is unfair to compare the air pumps to each other when their selling points are different.
+That’s why the question should be read as “What is the best aquarium air pump for you?”

-The list above presents the top 6 aquarium air pumps and we stand by their quality.
-However, choosing which one is the best for you is more of a personal choice for you.
-In the next section, we will show you a few tips to choose the right air pump for you.
+The list above presents the top seven aquarium air pumps and we stand by their quality.
+However, choosing which one is the best for you is more of a personal choice.
+In the next section, we will show you a few tips to help choose the right air pump for you.

-- Tank sizes: The rule to choose for this step is straightforward and simple.
-If you have larger tanks, you will need to have stronger air pumps or have more than one pump at once in order to deliver an efficient enough amount of air to the tank.
+- Tank sizes: The rule for this step is straightforward and simple.
+If you have larger tanks, you will need to have stronger air pumps or have more than one pump at once in order to deliver a sufficient amount of air to the tank.
 Check the tank size ratings for your air pump to find the one that fits.

-If you are using an air pump only to operate an under gravel filter then the tank size ratings on your air pump are also highly relevant.
-If you purchase an air pump that is too strong, it can blow the floor gravel.
+If you are using an air pump only to operate an under-gravel filter, then the tank size ratings on your air pump are also highly relevant.
+If you purchase an air pump that is too strong, it can blow the floor gravel out of place.

 If you have a tank that is not a standard size (too large or too high compared to standard sizes) then the tank size ratings on the pump do not mean much anymore.
 You will have to test out and see how efficient a pump is for your whole tank and adjust if needed.

 - Objects and decorations: The more things you are running using your air pump, the larger and stronger an air pump you will need.
-The few things you are running from your air pump, the smaller capacity of an air pump you will need.
-Remember to take everything that needs to run or pushed by an air pump into account before deciding the strength level of the air pump.
+The fewer things you are running from your air pump, the smaller capacity of an air pump you will need.
+Remember to take everything that needs to run or pushed by an air pump into account before deciding what strength level of air pump you need.

 For example, a large air stone will provide more resistance than smaller air stone, therefore you will need a stronger air pump for the larger stones.
 Also, any air stone will provide more resistance than no air stone at all.

-In some cases, the different materials that made up the stones and their shapes can provide different levels of resistance even when they are the same sizes.
+In some cases, the different materials that make up the stones, and their shapes, can provide different levels of resistance even when they are the same sizes.

-- Special need: As mentioned above, the deep tank often requires a more special type of air pump.
-If your tank is more than 18 to 20 inches high, you will need to get a special deep water air pump that can pump air much further below the water surface.
+- Special need: As mentioned above, a deep tank often requires a more special type of air pump.
+If your tank is more than 18 to 20 inches high, you will need to get a special deep-water air pump that can pump air much further below the water’s surface.
 Or else, your tank may not be provided with an appropriate and even amount of oxygen.

 How to set up an aquarium air pump?

 There are different ways to set up your air pump depending on what air pump you have.
-One of the best ways to set up your air pump correctly is to follow the manual carefully.
-Don’t take the manual lightly, since there are fish’s lives on the line if you don’t install an electronic device correctly into the tank.
+One of the best ways to set up your air pump is to follow the manual carefully.
+Don’t take the manual lightly, since there are fish’s lives on the line if you don’t install an electronic device into the tank correctly.

 Besides the manual, here are a few tips to help you set up your aquarium air pump better.

-- Think about where you’ll put the air pump on.
+- Think about where you’ll put the air pump.
 It has to be a solid surface.
-Do not put your air pump on a follow container since it will resonate with the pump and amplify the pump noises.
+Do not put your air pump on a hollow container since it will resonate with the pump and amplify the pump noises.